wu-wu-wu/AUX-Challenge-Forms/README.md

 	- jQuery
 	- jQuery Validation (or any JS validation plugin)
 - Make sure you're not loading in resources you don't need
-- Use HTML 5 validation that fallsback to JS validation
+- Use HTML 5 validation that falls back to JS validation
 - Make sure the form is naturally keyboard accessible
 - Use semantic HTML